 How to open an offshore bank account

-It helps to a large extent, to have an introduction or pre-existing relationship with the bank where you are seeking to procure an account.
-Bankers are by nature very risk averse – and don’t want to lose their fat salary by signing up a high-risk client which later turns into a nightmare.
+It helps to a large extent to have an introduction or pre-existing relationship with the bank where you are seeking to procure an account.
+Bankers are by nature very risk averse – and don’t want to lose their fat salary by signing up a high-risk client who later turns into a nightmare.

 However, if you have an introduction and can tick all the proper boxes, there shouldn’t be a problem to open the account.
 You’ve bypassed their internal controls, and the burden of proof has been met.
 This burden of proof always included (at a minimum) AML:KYC requirements.
 [Anti-money laundering act, and Know Your Customer requirements] Basically you need to meet 3 tests to pass KYC.

-- Proof of identity (easy when meeting up in person, otherwise is a certified passport)
+- Proof of identity (easy when meeting up in person, otherwise a certified passport)

-- Proof of residency ( this is utility bill – and should have your name and address)
+- Proof of residency (this is usually a utility bill – and should have your name and address)

-- Proof of wealth (letter from accountant or bank is best who can confirm your earnings).
+- Proof of wealth (letter from an accountant or bank is best way to confirm your earnings).

-These KYC standards are what banks do in order to satisfy their regulatory compliance.
+These KYC standards are what banks use in order to satisfy their regulatory compliance.
 You’ll need to meet at least these standards to open an account at most banks.